About The Open Emulation Platform

-- Web app client: Used to browse the cloud data, to create and edit components, and to interface with the emulation server.
+- Web-app client: Used to browse the cloud data, and components, and to interface with the emulation server.

 - Gateway service: Used to connect the emulation server with third-party software and hardware.

-The data model considers four different aspects to model a real component: visuals, physics, interfaces, and behaviors.
-Each aspect is flexible and together they allow modeling almost any component you can imagine - from basic products, sensors and motors, to PLCs and robot controllers.
+Each aspect, visual, physical, interfaces and behaviour, is flexible and together they allow modeling almost any component you can imagine - from basic products, sensors and motors, to PLCs and robot controllers.
 However, not every component requires all aspects to be modeled.

 Third-party software/hardware integration